 Fibromyalgia is a chronic disease characterized by the musculoskeletal system.
 It is also called soft tissue rheumatism.
-Although it is seen in all age groups, it is seven times more likely to occur in women than in men.
+Although it can be seen in all age groups, it is seven times more likely to occur in women than in men.
 The cause is not known for certain.
 It is affected by hereditary and genetic factors in connection with infection, trauma and stress.

-Attention disorders such as fatigue, sleep, inability to concentrate, memory problems, burnout, disappointment, mood problems such as burnout, frustration, anxiety, pain in the shoulder and back region, pain in sleep, intestinal disorders, irritable bowel problems (causing stomach pain and bloating), migraine There are symptoms such as headache, pain and stiffness in the whole body, and widespread muscle pain are the symptoms of fibromyalgia.
+Attention disorders such as fatigue, sleep, inability to concentrate, memory problems, mood problems such as burnout, frustration, anxiety, pain in the shoulder and back region, pain in sleep, intestinal disorders, irritable bowel problems (causing stomach pain and bloating), migraine There are symptoms such as headache, pain and stiffness in the whole body, widespread muscle pain.
 Therefore, the symptoms of fibromyalgia are similar to those of autoimmune disorders.

 Nutritional disorders, being a woman (it is seven times more common in women than men), stress, physical and emotional traumas (Post Traumatic Stress Disorders), viral infections, rheumatoid arthritis, ankylosing spondylitis, calcification, diseases such as systemic lupus erythematosus, obesity, sleep patterns disorders, irritable bowel and leg syndromes are among the risk factors.
 Children can also have fibromyalgia.
 However, middle age is seen as a risk factor in the age factor.
 Along with the age factor, personality structure is also effective.
 Sensitive, perfectionist people are more likely to have fibromyalgia.